-Your engine will continue to run even when you remove the key from the ignition because the fuel pump is not shutting off.
-This problem is typically caused by a faulty fuel pump relay or a defective ignition switch.
+Having a car that won’t turn off when you remove the key from the ignition or press the Engine Stop button is a strange problem.
+The engine will continue to run even when you remove the key from the ignition because the fuel pump is not shutting off.
+A faulty or sticking fuel pump relay or a defective ignition switch typically causes this problem.

 - The car won’t turn off when removing the key.